ap-gaming-co/ap-gaming-integration-doc/docs/shared.md

 **2 – From B2B site**

-B2B site (front-end) will send the selection info to Pinnacle Iframe via postMessage with these example models:
+Only after receiving the message with the msgCode = "isIframeLoaded" from iframe, B2B site (front-end) will send the selection info to Pinnacle Iframe via postMessage with these type of Bet Selection:

-•	Spread selection
+Spread, MoneyLine, Total Points, Team Total Points, Outright **(Refer to 2.8 )**

+### 2.8.
+Bet Selection 赛事发布消息 <a name="28-bet-selection"></a>

+We have these type of Bet Selection to send from B2B site to Pinnacle Iframe via postMessage, the msgCode must be "selectionInfo"

+**1 – Spread Selection**

 ```js
 {